boppreh/libeditor/README.md

 - QWebView for displaying document contents (HTML)
 - Multi-document support with tabs
 - Easy to create toolbars and menus
-- Actions with built-in support for shorcuts and undo/redo
+- Actions with built-in support for shorcuts, undo/redo and greying out

 Detailed Features